tududes/btt-subnet-dca/README.md

 ## 🔮 Further Improvements

-- 🔐 Add a more sophisticated wallet management system, perhaps skipping the password prompt
+- 🔐 Update wallet management systemt to optionally skip the password prompt
-- 📝 Add a more sophisticated logging system
+- 📝 Add a more robust logging system, perhaps to a sqlite database
 - 🔔 Webhooks to a Telegram channel or Discord server for live monitoring and alerts
 - ⚙️ Add configuration file support for persistent settings